wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

    ### SSH into instance

-   MEH: Lightsail's online SSH doesn't work, so:
+   MEH: If Lightsail's online SSH doesn't work:

 1. On your Mac, open a Terminal session by cursor to the top menu and click the search icon, then type "Terminal.app" until it shows up for you to click.
 1. Cursor up to the top and select "Shell", "Window", and select one of the options for different background colors.